In this article, you can learn more about all the protocols that you can use with Surfshark.

 TCP is known to be stable and will deliver every single packet of information that you send from your device.
 Therefore it might be slower compared to other protocols.

-OpenVPN is available on Surfshark apps for Android, Windows, iOS, and Linux.
+OpenVPN is available on Surfshark apps for Android, macOS, Windows, iOS, and Linux.

 WireGuard* is one of the newest protocols that appeared in the cyber-security market.
 It's an open-source communication protocol which should provide better performance than other available protocols.